 It’s time for change.

-I created The Bodyful Healing Project because as a black woman living with depression, I often felt alone and misunderstood.
+I created Bodyful Healing because as a black woman living with depression, I often felt alone and misunderstood.

-The Bodyful Project is the first step, for me, in creating community, changing the narrative around mental health within black communities and offering a creative healing option.
+Bodyful Healing is the first step, for me, in creating community, changing the narrative around mental health within black communities and offering a creative healing option.